bitvavo/python-bitvavo-api/README.md

     Add the following code to a new file in your app:

     ```python
-    # Import Bitvavo SDK for Python
+    # Import Bitvavo SDK for Python.
     from python_bitvavo_api.bitvavo import Bitvavo
     import json
     import time

-    # Use this class to connect to Bitvavo and make your first calls
+    # Use this class to connect to Bitvavo and make your first calls.
     # Add trading strategies to implement your business logic.
     class bitvavo_implementation:
         api_key = "<Replace with your your API key from Bitvavo Dashboard>"